The Innovation Game (TIG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The Innovation Game Historical Price

-According to the latest data gathered on The Innovation Game live price page, the current price of The Innovation Game is 0.347689USD.
-The circulating supply of The Innovation Game(TIG) is 19.45M TIG , giving it a market capitalization of $6.76M.
+According to the latest data gathered on The Innovation Game live price page, the current price of The Innovation Game is 0.282413USD.
+The circulating supply of The Innovation Game(TIG) is 19.66M TIG , giving it a market capitalization of $5.55M.

 The The Innovation Game Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TIG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.